 - Extra insurance purchased from the rental company.
 Operations that rent out trucks and vans for moving services often offer supplemental liability coverage.
-If the renter purchased this extra coverage - should an accident happen with a third party - the insurance company has to pay.
+If the renter purchased this extra coverage, the insurance company has to pay if an accident happens with a third party.
 If an investigation shows that the renter purchased this coverage, you should be able to pursue compensation from the insurance company.

 Call a Miami Moving Truck Accident Attorney

 At The Law Offices of Sean M. Cleary, we represent individuals seeking compensation following accidents involving moving trucks and cut through the complexities to recover benefits for our clients.
 Our truck accident attorney:

 - Will review the terms of the contract and other insurance policies to clarify the issue of insurance coverage.

 - Will advocate on your behalf to the insurance companies and the moving truck company.